 Benefits of Being an ITE Member

-The Institute of Transportation Engineers is an International organization of over 15,000 members in 92 countries focused on transportation and traffic engineering and planning.
+ITE is an International organization of over 15,000 members in 92 countries focused on transportation.
 Members come from public agencies (federal, state, MPO, county, city), private firms, academia, manufactures and suppliers of transportation equipment/ products.
-The Western District, which represents the 13 western states in the USA as well as Guam, American Samoa, and the Northern Marianas, provides benefits to members in five broad areas that match our goals.
+The Western District, which represents the 5 Pacific states in the USA, Guam, American Samoa, and the Northern Marianas, provides benefits to members in five broad areas that match our goals.

 ITE tailors its activities to keep our professionals at the cutting edge of transportation by sharing our expertise with others.
 ITE provides training through its Annual Meetings (International and Western District), Section/Chapter level meetings, and Learning Hub that can be used for professional development hours (PDH).
 ITE works to certify its activities for use as PDHs in all states.
 Because transportation is such a specialized field, getting practical in-house training or finding effective academic/continuing education can be difficult and expensive.